aiformankind/aiformankind.github.io/README.md

 <img src="aarnav.jpg" alt="Aarnav Sawant" align="right" style="float: left; margin: 3px 12px 3px 0px;" width="100"/>

 >*"The world is definitely changing first with Wildfires and now with COVID-19.
-AIForMankind has done exceedingly great work to help find solutions to these real-world problems, and I hope to contribute to this cause and help make this world a better place.
+AI For Mankind has done exceedingly great work to help find solutions to these real-world problems, and I hope to contribute to this cause and help make this world a better place.
 I have most recently been working on a Deep Learning project to diagnose COVID-19 using Chest X-Ray Images."*

 [You can learn more about our awesome volunteers here.](meet_our_volunteers.md)